Laisse tomber les filles: Cover versions

+Samples and other appearances

-Elements of the song are interpolated in "Montreal" from The Weeknd's last mixtape of 2011, Echoes of Silence.
-When the song was released as part of The Weeknd's Trilogy, France Gall was given sole credit for writing "Laisse tomber les filles".
+Elements of the song are interpolated in "Montreal" from the Weeknd's third mixtape, Echoes of Silence.
+When the song was released as part of the Weeknd's Trilogy, France Gall was given sole credit for writing "Laisse tomber les filles".

+The song was used under the end credits of the 2018 Paul Feig film A Simple Favor.

+An excerpt of Fabienne Delsol's 2004 cover version was used for the final shot of Season 2, Episode 2 of the TV series Funny Woman, airing in 2024.